Dispatching used to be manageable when schedules were predictable and teams were small. That reality no longer exists.

 4. It Adapts Automatically When Something Changes

-FieldCamp’s AI dispatcher re-evaluates the entire day when anything changes and automatically:
+FieldCamp’s AI dispatcher re-evaluates the entire day when scenario changes and automatically:

 • Reassigns jobs